pnp/PnP-PowerShell/Documentation/GetSPOAzureADManifestKeyCredentials.md

 #Get-SPOAzureADManifestKeyCredentials
-Creates the JSON snippet that is required for the manifest json file for Azure WebApplication / WebAPI apps
+Creates the JSON snippet that is required for the manifest JSON file for Azure WebApplication / WebAPI apps
 ##Syntax
 ```powershell
 Get-SPOAzureADManifestKeyCredentials -CertPath <String>